sandra-calvo/smarthomes/README.md

 This flow reads sensor data from the Watson IoT Platform and creates a visualization in your application's user interface.

 You will need to do some editing.
-Double click on the blue IBM Iot node and click on the pen iconn.
+Double click on the blue IBM Iot node and click on the pen icon.

 <img src="/images/iot1.png" width="50%" height="50%">